alitariq4589/alitariq4589/README.md

 I am currently on a long journey to become a top-notch in Embedded programming (which is also refered to as automation) and processor/Chip development.
 One can always reach me regarding projects related to Verilog HDL, Embedded C programming and their respective IDEs.

-Feel free to reach me on following E-mail for any query

-E-mail: alitariq4589@gmail.com

 <!---
 alitariq4589/alitariq4589 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.